microsoft/forecasting/README.md

 ## Cleanup notice (2020-06-23)

-> We've carried out a cleanup of large files to reduce the size of this repo.
+> We've carried out a cleanup of large obsolete files to reduce the size of this repo.
 If you had cloned or forked it previously, please delete and clone/fork it again to avoid any potential merge conflicts.

 ## Content